nicodefaa/SovellustenHakkerointi/h3_No_strings_attached.md

 I'm not fluent with C specifically, but I have learned Python and Java in the past, so I could understand the basic syntax well enough.
 The program seemed to be a simple if-else comparison, where if the given password matches the string in the if-condition, it would print the flag, and otherwise print "Sorry, no bonus".
 The first idea I got was to create a variable to store the correct password, and do the comparison against the variable instead of a direct string.

-I created a new line
+I made a new line that created a variable that stored the correct password in it, then compared the two variables together.
+I also changed the password to 123salainen for testing purposes.

 <img width="759" height="286" alt="kuva" src="https://github.com/user-attachments/assets/e53b9690-0f10-43b3-aee8-de66ea91289d" />